solstice333/Glift/README.md

   -z, --zdepth=VALUE         depth of the extrusion VALUE units across the z
                                axis.
 Defaults to 50.
 Exit 1 if VALUE is a non- integer
+  -t, --thickness-outline=VALUE
-  -t, --thickness-outline    thickness of outline in VALUE units.
+                             thickness of outline in VALUE units.
 Defaults to
-                               20. Exit 1 if VALUE is a non-integer -h, --help                 show this message and exit
+                               10. Exit 1 if VALUE is a non-integer -h, --help                 show this message and exit
 ```